devopsgroup-io/catapult/README.md

 **Welcome to devopsgroup.io Catapult Release Management**, a complete DevOps Release Management solution featuring automated website deployment and continuous integration following Gitflow and SCRUM workflows.
 Built for Developers, simple enough to use by non-Developers.

 * Configuration Management via CloudFlare, DigitalOcean, Git, GPG, Shell, and Vagrant
-* Continuous Integration via AWS and Bamboo
+* Continuous Integration via Bamboo and AWS
-* Source Code Managment via Bitbucket and GitHub
+* Source Code Managment via Bitbucket and/or GitHub
+* Website Uptime Monitoring via monitor.us (Monitis)

 As a **non-Developer** you may think - *I already have a website, why do I need Catapult?* Over time you will find yourself or find yourself paying a freelancer or a development company hundreds or even thousands of dollars to manage or interact with the DevOps (Development Operations) and solve these problems:

   * Production is down.
   * We need a test site.
   * Why is this costing so much?
-  * Is my website safe?
+  * Are my environments safe?
   * Is my website backed up?
   * Can I easily scale my website for more traffic?
+  * What is my uptime?

 As a **Developer**, you have to manage many websites and probably end up using the same tools and APIs over and over again.
 Why not use something that has been developed just for you from Developers that have been down the same road as you and also have the ability to contribute back?